hostjane/hostjane.github.io/_pages/wordpress-setup.md

 # 1-Click WordPress

-<span class="blue">Setup a WordPress application on your server.
+<span class="green">Setup a WordPress application on your server.
 Run themes and plugins from the WP ecosystem.
 Multisite is not currently supported.
 For server features, refer to the WordPress FAQ.</span>

 1. TOC
 {:toc}